jack-norrie/dotfiles/README.md

 ### Shell - Zsh

-This environemnt is setup with a `zsh` shell in mind.
+This environment is setup with a `zsh` shell in mind.
 You can check if this is your default shell using `echo $SHELL`.
 If this is not the default shell of your operating system use the following commands:

 ```
 sudo apt install zsh